PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/5 Plans.md

 - Book 1 (something relating to how Liches work, introducing the concept of phylacteries)
 	- Passage
 - Book 2 (vague history about the origin of the Silver Flame)
-	- Passage 2
+	- Passage
-- Scroll 1 (different short recounts of the day of mourning from surviviors with direct exp)
+- Scroll 1 (a few firsthand accounts of the day of mourning from Cyran refugees)
+	- Passage